Accessibility

 Understandable

-Information and the operation of the user interface must be understandable.
-Text must be readable and the interface must operate in predictable ways.
+Information and the operation of user interface must be understandable.
+Users must be able to understand the information as well as the operation of the user interface.

 Robust